 Our bar for evidence though is incredibly high.
 We have no ties to any supplement, and change our reviews on a regular basis depending on whatever the most high-quality latest trials say.
 Most importantly, we try to be as thorough as possible.
 Heck, there’s even been a case of researchers stealing analysis from us for their published research.

-If you want to find out specific strategies for fat loss supplementation, our stack guides are a must have.
+If you want to find out specific strategies for fat loss supplementation, our supplement guides are a must have.
 Our readers wanted strategies laid out step-by-step, including supplement doses and forms as well as interactions, and this is the end result of our work.

 See what the table of contents cover: